ShishirModi/YourEdu/README.md

 #YourEdu
-I am a student and I know how beneficial it is to have an assistant to help you with your studies.
+I am a student and I know how beneficial it is to have an assistant that helps you complete your tasks.
-Keeping this in mind, I've created YourEdu.
+Keeping this in mind, I have created YourEdu.
-YourEdu is a virtual assistant that is built to help students get help for their School-related projects.
+YourEdu is a virtual assistant that helps students with almost all study-related tasks you can imagine.
-It can be used as a everyday assistant too because it has all the features of one.
+It also doubles as an every-day use assistant as it has the features of one.